danieliscrazy/BuzzerBox/JOURNAL.md

 ### June 15, 2025

 12:50 PM: I didn't continue working on it yesterday, but I am now!
 Gonna try to work on CAD, unfortunately TinkerCAD won't fit the bill this time around, so Onshape it is!

+1:30 PM: Stopped working.
+Kinda sick and I'm not feeling great.
+Diagram for the button wasn't accurate, so I can't recreate it.
+Not sure what to do.
+Been working for half an hour.